BlackPool draws over 10 million visitors every year.

 10- Blackpool Nightlife

-Blackpool has a very vibrant nightlife for people of all ages and boasts having almost every type of nightlife venue imaginable form electric discos and dance clubs, to classic pubs and bars.
+Blackpool has a very vibrant nightlife for people of all ages and boasts having almost every type of nightlife venue imaginable from electric discos and dance clubs, to classic pubs and bars.
 There are even karaoke bars, cabaret bars and a transvestite bar.

 Conclusion

 There you have it.
-Blackpool, the UK’s answer to Las Vegas and one of the oldest and most popular seaside resort towns in all of the UK.
+Blackpool, is the UK’s answer to Las Vegas and one of the oldest and most popular seaside resort towns in all of the UK.

 If you are interested in learning more about Blackpool, then go to the official Blackpool site http://www.visitblackpool.com/ where you’ll find more ways to holiday in true British style.